Tandemz/tandemz.io/src/pages/en/FAQ.md

     by email (contact@tandemz.io).
   faqitems:
   - question: For what type of user research can participants be recruited on Tandemz?
-    answer: 'Tandemz allows you to recruit participants for all your research studies : surveys, in person or online interviews / usability tests, unmoderated usability tests, tree testing, card sorting, 1st click, 5seconds test...'
+    answer: Tandemz allows you to recruit participants for your moderated studies only, i.e. requiring a meeting between you and the participant.
+We are working to add more types of studies in the future!
   - question: How are participants sourced?
     answer: Participants are recruited from our worldwide community, and when the community is insufficient to meet your study needs, we source them directly